Chuddington/COMP317Notes/README.md

 in their 'raw' form - whilst github knows the basics of formatting .org files, it does not account for some of the quirks I have in showing the information more easily for those using simple text editors.
-As such, some of the examples which use sub-scripting may show up incorrectly and will attach the subscript sections to the end of the above lines, instead of keeping the formatting.
+As such, some of the examples which use sub-scripting (such as writing the category underneath something wrapped in double square brackets) may show up incorrectly (and will attach the subscript sections to the end of the above lines, instead of keeping the formatting).

-## File Types
+## File Types for my Notes
 ### Org
 If you have [Emacs](https://www.gnu.org/software/emacs/#Obtaining), .org files will probably be your favoured method of reading the information, due to it's